shnitsel.analyze.spectra#

 Return type:

-Function to calculate a gaussian-smoothed spectrum of an interstate dataset
+Function to calculate a gaussian-smoothed spectrum of an interstate dataset at one specific point in time and for one specific state transition

 Parameters: